jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Quiet
 A library for ultrasound transmitting and decoding.
 The main library is lib-quiet, written in C, but the maintainer provides iOS, Android, and JS libraries to use lib-quiet.
 See Ultrasound.

+### RCS, Remote Control Service
+The object which encapsulates setting up a connection between a Spot-Remote and a Spot-TV and encapsulates how they communicate with each other.
+Spot-TV and Spot-Remote have their own versions of the service, with Spot-Remote having more functionality around sending commands whereas Spot-TV has more functionality around processing commands and sending status updates.

 ### Share Mode
 Spot-Remote supports a special UX flow where the UI is reduced mainly to starting and stopping wireless screensharing.

 ### Spot
 A standalone web application intended for conference integration with a huddle room.
 One part of the application is Spot-TV, which runs on a computer and is left running on a screen.
 Spot-TV has no direct controls on it.
 Instead, another part of the application,the Spot-Remote, must be used to navigate to meetings with the Spot-TV.

+### Spot-Electron
+A desktop application intended to be used to show a Spot-TV.
+Spot-TV should support browsers but the desktop application provides functionality that needs operating system access.

 ### Spot-MUC
 Spot has two main components: Spot-TV and Spot-Remote.
 The Spot-TV talks to Spot-Remotes about its status, such as in-meeting state and what view it is displaying.
 Spot-Remotes can send commands to Spot-TV to take actions, such as joining a meeting.
 To facilitate the communication, Spot-TV and Spot-Remotes join a multi-user conference (MUC) and send messages to each other in that MUC.